palmersample/restsession/README.md

 This project exists because I frequently create projects that use `requests` in the same manner, and I got tired of repeating myself :smiley:

+# Installation

+This project has been uploaded to PyPi.
+To install, use the Python `pip` command:

+`pip install restsession`

 # Usage

 Instances can be created explicitly or using a context manager.
 All methods from the requests library should be available for use.